 BASC has welcomed a pledge by Thames Valley Police to immediately and urgently review its firearms licensing process.

-BASC’s firearms team manager Paul Dale met Assistant Chief Constable Tim De Meyer to discuss concerns about the force’s interpretation of Home Office guidance regarding medical involvement in firearms licensing.
+BASC’s firearms team manager Paul Dale met Assistant Chief Constable Tim De Meyer with David Frost, a former member of BASC Council and a local resident, to discuss concerns about the force’s interpretation of Home Office guidance regarding medical involvement in firearms licensing.

 Mr Dale said: “The discussions were very positive.
 The ACC thanked BASC for drawing the matter to his attention and acknowledged that there was potential disparity between Home Office guidance and Thames Valley’s interpretation of that guidance.